Frequently Asked Questions

 - How do I complete the jurisprudence learning modules?

 You can access all modules by logging in to your member profile and clicking the “jurisprudence learning module” button on the right-hand side of your profile.
 Click here for more information about jurisprudence.

 - How do I know if I was selected for the CCP review?

-If you were selected to participate in the review, you were notified by mail and email in June/July.
-All review materials must be submitted by Dec.
-1. Click here for more information about the CCP review.
+If you were selected to participate in the review, you were notified by email in June/July.
+All review materials must be submitted by 6:00 p.m. on Dec.
+1. This includes answering additional questions on your online renewal application and submitting your verified nursing practice hours.
+Click here for more information about the CCP review.

 Open All : Close All